QUINEBAUG VALLEY RAIL TRAIL:

 Directions:

-For the Webster Riverwalk; From the junction of Routes 12 & 197 in Webster travel north on Route 12.
+For the Webster Riverwalk [Western End]; From the junction of Routes 12 & 197 in Webster travel north on Route 12.
 Cross the river and come to some RR tracks.
-Turn left past the tracks on Davis St and park by the old train cars.
+Turn left past the tracks on Davis Street and park by the old train cars.

 The Quinebaug River Rail Trail & Quinebaug Valley Rail Trail follows the rail bed of the former Southbridge & Blackstone Railroad, which had been providing connecting rail service to Boston from 1857 to 1921 and Freight services from 1857 to 1997.
-The Commonwealth of Massachusetts purchased the Southbridge spur from the Providence & Worcester Railroad in 2004 to establish a community based Rail Trail system through Southbridge, Dudley, and Webster, Massachusetts.
-The Commonwealth had left an option open for the State of Connecticut to purchase the 3.3 miles through Thompson, Connecticut and thus creating a possible 13 ½ mile rail trail, but the trail does not currently exist in CT.
-The Quinebaug Valley Rail Trail & Quinebaug River Rail Trail; West Section are connected from Southbridge to West Dudley.
-The Quinebaug River Rail Trail; East Section travels from the CT border north through Dudley to Webster.
-In Webster you can check out the short Webster Riverwalk.
+The Quinebaug River Rail Trail; West Section in West Dudley travels Northwest, to Southbridge, where it continues as the Quinebaug Valley Rail Trail through Southbridge.
+The Quinebaug River Rail Trail; East Section travels from the CT border North, through Dudley to Webster.
+In Webster you can check out the short Webster Riverwalk, further North.
+A GAP exists between the Quinebaug River Rail Trail West & East Sections as it Loops through CT.
 For more information visit; QUINEBAUG RIVER RAIL TRAIL & WEBSTER RIVERWALK .

-Note; Heading Southeast, the stone-dust Quinebaug River Rail Trail; West Section travels 0.3 miles through a wooded, residential corridor before terminating at the Connecticut border.
+Note; Heading Southeast, the paved Quinebaug River Rail Trail travels 0.3 miles through a wooded, residential corridor before terminating at the Connecticut border.
 Look left to spot the granite 1906 border post.
+Old RR ties still embedded in CT section.

 Note; The portion of the old rail bed in CT has not been developed, creating a 3.3 mile gap to the Quinebaug River Rail Trail; East Section back in MA.
 The rail bed looks like a horseshoe in CT.